-Nour Sokhon is a Lebanese artist/sound designer/ filmmaker based in Beirut, Lebanon, her creative explorations have been in the form of sound performances, interactive installations and moving images.
+Nour Sokhon is a Lebanese artist/sound designer/ filmmaker based in Beirut, Lebanon, her creative explorations have been in the form of sound performances, interactive installations, and moving images.

-In 2014, she achieved an undergraduate degree in Fine Arts from AUD and in 2017 she culminated a large scale Masters project; a documentary entitled “People on Sound”, during her time at the GSA in the UK.
+In 2014, she achieved an undergraduate degree in Fine Arts from AUD, and in 2017 she culminated a large-scale Masters project; a documentary entitled “People on Sound”, during her time at the GSA in the UK.
 In 2019, she received the Emerging Artist Prize at the Sursock Museum, for a moving image piece entitled “Revisiting: Hold Your Breath”, and has recently been awarded the Braunschweig Project Sound Art 2020 scholarship.

 Yara Mekawei is a Cairo-based electronic music composer and sound artist.
 A prolific artist and scholar, Mekawei‘s sonic bricolages draw inspiration from the flow of urban centers and the infrastructure of cities.
 Interested in the philosophy of architecture, history, and literature.
-Mekawei used the optical transfer from the musical conversation and transferring the sound waves to visual forms.
-Her work is based on sound as a tool of vision, the philosophy of composition is shaped by sophisticated practices that convey messages of conceptual dimension to the public.
-Mekawei using the research literature specializing in the social ideologies in her concepts.
+Mekawei used the optical transfer from the musical conversation and transferred the sound waves to visual forms.
+Her work is based on sound as a tool of vision, and the philosophy of composition is shaped by sophisticated practices that convey messages of conceptual dimension to the public.
+Mekawei uses the research literature specializing in social ideologies in her concepts.
 She follows her projects through a research point of uniting between work and the other, whose work shows an intangible aspect of her personality, and being feminine in an East African society.